 We sell our products in over 2,000 stores in 18 countries - check out our store locator to find your nearest store.
 Or you can visit our online shop where you can also read lots of reviews of our products.

 Because we are a social business, we source our ingredients directly from small-scale producers in rural Africa, creating sustainable income streams.
-Every single purchase makes a real difference - so thank you for your contribution.
+Every single purchase makes a real difference.

 Aduna producer carrying baobab fruits in Upper East Ghana